 Pipe Bursting (12:27)

-Pipe bursting is another one that’s somewhat similar.
+Pipe bursting is another somewhat similar one.
 This involves breaking a pipe and inserting a new pipe inside of it.
-It can be equal or greater diameter even.
-It pulls a mandrill through first, that breaks the old pipe and then that mandrill pulls in the new pipe behind it so it’s a simultaneous installation.
+It can be equal to or greater in diameter.
+It pulls a mandrill through first, which breaks the old pipe, and then that mandrill pulls in the new pipe behind it, so it’s a simultaneous installation.

 Advantages?
-It is structural, you’re bringing in a whole new pipe.
-Best in places where there’s few service taps, again like sliplining or where you have limited access.
-If your pipe diameter is critical for capacity reasons, this can be a way to get in a pipe diameter that’s similar or larger than the other one to improve capacity or at least maintain it.
+It is structural.
+You’re bringing in a whole new pipe.
+Best in places where there are few service taps, again like slip lining or where you have limited access.
+If your pipe diameter is critical for capacity reasons, this can be a way to get in a pipe diameter that’s similar to or larger than the other one to improve capacity or at least maintain it.

-- There’s limited pipe materials that you’re able to burst.
-You’re not going to be able to do it to steel or cast iron but clay can be burst.
+There are limited pipe materials that you’re able to burst.
+You’re not going to be able to do it to steel or cast iron, but clay can burst.

 Another method is a centrifugally cast mortar lining.
-This is typically used for large diameter pipes.
+This is typically used for large-diameter pipes.
 It is structural.
-It casts a concrete mortar material, spun through that machine in the middle there and spun onto the outside of the pipe, low slump sticks, and builds up.
+It casts a concrete mortar material, spun through that machine in the middle there, and spun onto the outside of the pipe, low slump sticks, and builds up.
 You can get depths of 1 1/2 in. or more.
-However, it is subject to corrosion because it is a concrete material So if sulfide corrosion is an issue, this isn’t a good application.
-There are other cementitious coatings that can be used in manholes.
+However, it is subject to corrosion because it is a concrete material.
+So, if sulfide corrosion is an issue, this isn’t a good application.
+Other cementitious coatings can be used in manholes.
 These can be troweled on or sprayed on to line old manholes.
-This one’s lining an old brick manhole so it’s providing some structural stability to that brick before it degrades over time.
+This one’s lining an old brick manhole, so it’s providing some structural stability to that brick before it degrades over time.

-There’s also some polymer coatings that are used for manholes, a lot of different chemical options.
-These can be corrosion resistant.
-Something to think about on these though is surface prep is critical.
-It’s important to get all the old and any degraded material or loose material off of the old pipes or structures in order to have this adhere and cure.
-Other ones that are out there are: fold & form, pipe eating, spiral wound sliplining.
-There are several out there that aren’t as common, but there are other options if there’s special considerations.
+Some polymer coatings are used for manholes and a lot of different chemical options.
+These can be corrosion-resistant.
+Something to think about on these, though, is surface prep is critical.
+It’s important to get all the old and any degraded material or loose material off of the old pipes or structures to have this adhere and cure.
+Other ones that are out there are fold & form, pipe eating, and spiral wound slip lining.
+There are several out there that aren’t as common, but there are other options if there are special considerations.

-Some other considerations, as we wrap up here.
+Some other considerations as we wrap up here.
 Trenchless methods are cost-effective when compared to dig and replace.
 They’re almost always less expensive and can provide a similar service life.
 There are some service interruption thoughts to think about.
-Where you have critical businesses like a hairdresser, carwash, schools, nursing homes, hospitals, these systems will interrupt services.
-So there’s some considerations there to think about maybe using some night work.
-New innovations, everyone’s always trying to build a better mousetrap.
-Some work and some don’t.
-Disadvantages of one method could be resolved and become less of an issue going down in the future.
+Where you have critical businesses like hairdressers, carwashers, schools, nursing homes, and hospitals, these systems will interrupt services.
+So there are some considerations there to think about maybe using some night work.
+Innovations, everyone’s always trying to build a better mousetrap.
+Some work, and some don’t.
+The disadvantages of one method could be resolved and become less of an issue in the future.

-Another thing to think about, we worry about infiltration and inflow, but we’ve had issues in the past of exfiltration and exflow, which is interesting.
-Where I&I was the issue and we lined a community.
-They couldn’t do the whole community, but they did a vast majority of their system, mostly at the downstream end and what they found is that their flows in their plant went up.
-We thought the plan was to get rid of the I&I and what we realized was where water can come in, water can also go out.
-The downstream area had a lot of sandy soils and so they were actually losing a lot of their wastewater out into the surrounding soil as well, so when we sealed that up it increased the flows of the plant by just keeping the water that was in the pipe in the pipe.
+Another thing to think about, we worry about infiltration and inflow, but we’ve had issues in the past with exfiltration and exflow, which is interesting.
+Where I&I was the issue, and we lined a community.
+They couldn’t do the whole community, but they did a vast majority of their system, mostly at the downstream end, and what they found is that the flows in their plant went up.
+We thought the plan was to get rid of the I&I, and what we realized was where water can come in, water can also go out.
+The downstream area had a lot of sandy soils, and so they were losing a lot of their wastewater out into the surrounding soil as well. when we sealed that up, it increased the flows of the plant by just keeping the water that was in the pipe in the pipe.

-So hopefully this has been informative and maybe helpful to you as you look to manage your sewer systems.
-Obviously, you’re never going to be able to catch them all, but the idea is to be proactive and address as many as you can that hopefully reduce the incidences of potential failures and problems down the road.
-Setting those priorities and accurately evaluating those existing conditions and then a proper selection of the appropriate rehabilitation method is key to a successful sewer maintenance program.
+So, hopefully, this has been informative and maybe helpful to you as you look to manage your sewer systems.
+You’re never going to be able to catch them all, but the idea is to be proactive and address as many as you can that hopefully reduce the incidences of potential failures and problems down the road.
+Setting those priorities and accurately evaluating those existing conditions, and then a proper selection of the appropriate rehabilitation method is key to a successful sewer maintenance program.
 Thank you.